 Please note the below when considering applying for a post CCT extension:

 There have been a number of applications for this where trainees have requested extensions citing loss of time due to COVID as a reason.
 Where trainees have had COVID disruption this needs to be mitigated pre CCT.
 If a trainee has had to return to clinical practice for say 12 weeks this should be returned at ARCP and the CCT adjusted accordingly.

-The year post CCT is made up of a 6 month period of grace (POG) and a further 6 month NIHR extension.
 If a trainee wants the extension then they need to apply for it more than 6 months before their CCT date.
 NIHR is happy for trainees to reduce their clinical commitments during this year to 20%.
 The nature of those clinical commitments can be locally negotiated.

 Because there is a lot of work involved in preparing an extension request we would suggest that trainees contact the academic TPD/academic lead for their HEE school to review IAT training time as a first step."

 If none of the FAQs have answered your question, please submit an enquiry to the team by clicking here

 Thank you for your feedback

 We appreciate your effort and will try to fix the article